Russia Admits state Of War Amid Massive Strikes On Ukraine - UrduPoint

 Moscow often accuses the West of direct participation in the conflict by supplying Ukraine with weapons.

-Calling the strikes "retaliation" for recent Ukrainian attacks, Moscow's defence ministry said Friday it had targeted Ukraine's "energy sites, military-industrial complex, railway hubs and arsenals."
+Calling Friday's strikes "retaliation" for recent Ukrainian attacks, Moscow's defence ministry said it had targeted Ukraine's "energy sites, military-industrial complex, railway hubs and arsenals."

 "All of the objectives of the massive strike were achieved," it said.